 Challenges to the practices and the legitimacy of public administration occurred against a backdrop of significant policy developments in the movement to enhance citizen and corporate compliance with regulatory rules (Parker, 2000).
-In the preceding decades, the dominant approach to compliance assurance was one referred to as 'enforced compliance' (Shover, Clelland and Lynxwiler, 1986) or 'command and control regulation' (Aalders and Wilthagen, 1997; Dodd and Hutter, 2000).
+In the preceding decades, the dominant approach to compliance assurance was once referred to as 'enforced compliance' (Shover, Clelland & Lynxwiler, 1986) or 'command-and-control regulation' (Aalders & Wilthagen, 1997; Dodd & Hutter, 2000).
 As seen by its supporters, this approach to regulation parallels the way criminal justice agencies and personnel typically approach their work.
-Drawing from the assumptions and principles of deterrence theory, advocates of command and control regulation call for precise and narrowly drawn rules, threatened penalties for non-compliance, and punishment for violators (Reiss, 1984; Grabosky, 1995; Dodd and Hutter, 2000).
-Critics, however, charged that command and control regulation builds on mistaken notions about business firms and the meaning of non-compliance, and these flaws make it unreasonable and ineffective in practice (Bardach and Kagan, 1982; Grabosky, 1995; Paternoster and Simpson, 1996; Aalders and Wilthagen, 1997; Vaughan, 1998).
-Deterrence based regulation, they said, could not accommodate what was learned about the nature of non-compliance; its 'one size fits all' conception of threats and punishment seemed poorly suited to the empirical realities of the matter.
+Drawing from the assumptions and principles of deterrence theory, advocates of command-and-control regulation call for precise and narrowly drawn rules, threatened penalties for non-compliance, and punishment for violators (Reiss, 1984; Grabosky, 1995; Dodd & Hutter, 2000).
+Critics, however, charged that command-and-control regulation builds on mistaken notions about business firms and the meaning of non-compliance, and these flaws make it unreasonable and ineffective in practice (Bardach & Kagan, 1982; Grabosky, 1995; Vaughan, 1998; Aalders & Wilthagen, 1997; Paternoster & Simpson, 1996).
+Deterrence-based regulation, they said, could not accommodate what was learned about the nature of non-compliance; its 'one-size-fits-all' conception of threats and punishment seemed poorly suited to the empirical realities of the matter.

-Controversy over the merits of enforced compliance and other approaches to regulation prompted a synthesis known as 'responsive regulation' (Braithwaite, 2002).
-This is regulation that is 'responsive to industry structure in that different structures will be conducive to different degrees and forms of regulation' and also one that is 'attuned to the differing motivations of regulated actors' (Ayres and Braithwaite, 1992, p.
-4).
-This style of administration is knowledgeable about and takes into account the problems, motivations, and conditions behind noncompliance.
+Controversy over the merits of enforced compliance and other approaches to regulation prompted a synthesis known as 'responsive regulation' (Braithwaite, J., 2002).
+This is regulation that is 'responsive to industry structure in that different structures will be conducive to different degrees and forms of regulation' and also one that is 'attuned to the differing motivations of regulated actors' (Ayres & Braithwaite, 1992:4).
+This style of administration is knowledgeable about and takes into account the problems, motivations, and conditions behind non-compliance.
 Strong emphasis is placed on educating firms about rules and assisting them in efforts to comply, while programs that rely principally on threats and the mechanical imposition of penalties are de-emphasised.
-The ATO adapted and extended the Ayres and Braithwaite approach to responsive regulation to include individual taxpayers and other entities, as well as the owners of firms.
-The ATO assumption was that different types of taxpayer have differing motivations and taxation structures and that regulating taxpayers responsively may encourage voluntary compliance.
+The Tax Office adapted and extended the Ayres and Braithwaite approach to responsive regulation to include individual taxpayers and other entities, as well as the owners of firms.
+The Tax Office assumption was that different types of taxpayer have differing motivations and taxation structures and that regulating taxpayers responsively may encourage voluntary compliance.

-Programs of responsive regulation legitimise and make available to officials a range of options when responding to compliance problems (Gunningham and Grabosky, 1998).
-The fundamental assumption is that a substantial proportion of taxpayers will self-regulate with minimal external monitoring so long as they are treated fairly by regulatory officials and are met with understanding and assistance should they encounter problems doing so (Tyler, 1990; Makkai and Braithwaite, 1996).
+Programs of responsive regulation legitimise and make available to officials a range of options when responding to compliance problems (Gunningham & Grabosky, 1998).
+The fundamental assumption is that a substantial proportion of taxpayers will self-regulate with minimal external monitoring so long as they are treated fairly by regulatory officials and are met with understanding and assistance should they encounter problems doing so (Tyler, 1990; Makkai & Braithwaite, 1996).
 For citizens and businesses that fail to comply despite appeals and cooperative actions, officials may escalate their responses and sanctions in proportional fashion.
 As the seriousness of infringements and the wilfulness they represent increases, officials may employ less conciliatory responses.